Logistics

 Our service packages:

-- Accompanying and conducting beauty contests
+- Accompanying beauty contests and moderating selection processes

 Your benefit: